Happy Wheels

 Happy Wheels is a side-scrolling ragdoll physics-based platform browser game developed and published by Fancy Force.
 Created in 2010 by video game designer Jim Bonacci, the game features several player characters using various and often atypical vehicles to traverse the game's many user-generated levels.
 The game is best known for its graphic violence and the amount of user-generated content its players produce on a regular basis, with game maps shared on a public server.

+The game was first released in 2010 as a browser game, later ported to iOS in 2015 and Android in 2020.
+Standalone Windows and Linux versions were released in 2026.
 According to Bonacci, a sequel, which he has been working on since at least 2013, is still in development as of December 2020.